by Jeffrey R. Charles.

 * This could have in turn contributed to persecution of evangelical churches when a government led by an Indigenous President came to power in 2006.
 This is one of the perils of generalization.

-* It is not known if the group I encountered in 1994 was associated with any "behind the scenes" aspects of the 2019 coup, but the claim of being "Christian", combined with the negative views each expressed about indigenous people in both 1994 and 2019, were almost exactly the same.
+* It is not known if the group I encountered in 1994 was associated with any "behind the scenes" aspects of the 10 Nov.
+2019 coup, but the claim of being "Christian", combined with the negative views each group expressed about indigenous people in both 1994 and 2019, were almost exactly the same.
 At the very least, it seemed that a common ideology was related to both.

 * Both extremes (the so-called "Christian" political movement, and emphasis on Andean religions promoted by the indigenous president elected in 2005) are compelling examples of why "separation of Church and State" (in the way intended in the US Constitution) is a good idea.